Bayesian Polarization: Coordinatewise Polarization

-The proof that the non-compensatory condition is necessary is a straightforward extension of this example and is relegated to the appendix along with the rest of the necessity direction.
-The sufficiency proof is more involved.
-Its outline is presented here, with intermediate lemmas proved in the appendix.
-The key step is Lemma \ref{lemma:ac dominance}, which is proved by induction on the size of the state space.
+Proving sufficiency is more involved.
+We show that if an identified set $\Gamma$ satisfies all three conditions, it is possible to construct priors $P^L$ and $P^H$ for which strong coordinatewise polarization occurs.
+The construction concentrates the mass of $P^L$ on $\min(\Gamma)$ and $\max(\Gamma^C)$ while concentrating the mass of $P^H$ on $\max(\Gamma)$ and $\min(\Gamma^C)$.
+Intuitively, the mass on $\min(\Gamma)$ versus $\max(\Gamma)$ ensures that $P^L\prec^*_{cw} P^H$ while the mass on $\max(\Gamma^C)$ versus $\min(\Gamma^C)$ ensures the correct updating directions: upon learning that the state is not in $\Gamma^C$, agent $L$ eliminates high states (moving beliefs down), while agent $H$ eliminates low states (moving beliefs up).
+The primary challenge lies in constructing priors such that the global requirement $P^L\prec^*_{cw}P^H$ does not conflict with the local structure on $\Gamma$ and $\Gamma^C$ needed to drive these opposing updates.
+A key step is Lemma \ref{lemma:ac dominance}, which is proved by induction on the size of the state space.
 Although the sufficiency proof does not provide the polarizing priors explicitly, the induction argument of Lemma \ref{lemma:ac dominance} can be adapted to construct them recursively.
+In general, the proof shows that many priors can be polarized by a given identified set.